top of page

 3. Prepare for the Home Inspection

-• Spokane homes are averaging 33 days on market, so a well-prepped home sells faster.
+• Spokane homes are currently averaging 35 days on market, though well-prepared and properly priced homes can sell even faster.

 • Clear access to systems (HVAC, attic, crawlspace)